disclosure: we were given this book for the purpose of review, our comments however remain our own honest thoughts.

 Not only is this a storybook, it also has a special song to learn ….. (rather addictive actually)

 ….. as well as some lessons to help inspire our musical youth (sorry, couldn’t resist that pun, of course, if you are less than 40 years old that will have gone straight over your heads)…

 The lessons are great for people like me who missed out on the musical gene (my brother got the lot) and gives guidance to help us all feel more comfortable teaching our children.

 This book really is action-packed, and if the parts mentioned are not enough to keep your little ones amused then trying making your own musical bells.

 I love the fact that this book comes with a CD covering everything from the book and a little extra.
 We go out a lot in the car so this CD has been accompanying us on our journeys.

 You can probably guess by now that I’m rather impressed with this book and the concept of the #juji series as a whole.
-I’m not musically oriented and can’t sing for toffee, but this series gives me a bit of confidence to try some new things with Monkey and he is learning whilst having fun.
-Can’t convince him on the singing front, but it’s definately hitting the mark in other ways.
+I’m not musically oriented and can’t sing for toffee, but this series gives me a bit of confidence to try some new things with my son and he is learning whilst having fun.
+Can’t convince him on the singing front, but it’s definitely hitting the mark in other ways.

 This book is available for £6.99 from all major retailers and I think it is a bargain for the amount of entertainment it contains.